k0go07022003/Python-OPCUA/README.md

 # Python-OPCUA
 How to connect Python script to PLC via OPCUA

+If u want do this with security connection you need to set this:

+client.set_security_string("Basic256Sha256,SignAndEncrypt,cert.der,key.pem")

+client.set_user("twoja_nazwa_użytkownika")

+client.set_password("twoje_hasło")

+That is all :)

     client = Client("opc.tcp://127.0.0.1:4840") //Codesys OPCUA server address

     tag_struct = Tags.TestTags //Import array of variables